 For example, suppose an email delivery program is granted the privilege of writing into any file, independent of file ownership or normal protections, so that it can deliver each user's mail into that user's mail file.
 Before delivering mail into a mail file, it will check that the mail file is a normal file that is really in the expected location, not an indirect reference (symbolic link) to a file located elsewhere.
 (I will explain symbolic links in Chapter 8, when I cover file systems.
 The details are not important here.)
 That way, you cannot trick the mail delivery program into writing into some sensitive file.
 Or can you?
 Perhaps by changing from a genuine mail file to a symbolic link at just the right moment, you can exploit a TOCTTOU vulnerability.

 Sun Microsystems had this particular problem with their mail software in the early 1990s.

-4.1 As an example of a race condition, I showed how two threads could each dispense the last remaining ticket by each checking seatsRemaining before either decrements it.
-Show a different sequence of events for that same code, whereby starting with seatsRemaining being 2, two threads each dispense a ticket, but seatsRemaining is left as 1 rather than 0.

-- 4.2 In the mutex-locking pseudocode of Figure 4.10 on page 87, there are two consecutive steps that remove the current thread from the runnable threads and then unlock the spinlock.
-Because spinlocks should be held as briefly as possible, we ought to consider whether these steps could be reversed.
+- 4.1 As an example of a race condition, I showed how two threads could each dispense the last remaining ticket by each checking seatsRemaining before either decrements it.
+Show a different sequence of events for that same code, whereby starting with seatsRemaining being 2, two threads each dispense a ticket, but seatsRemaining is left as 1 rather than 0. - 4.2 In the mutex-locking pseudocode of Figure 4.10 on page 111, there are two consecutive steps that remove the current thread from the runnable threads and then unlock the spinlock.
+Because spinlocks should be held as briefly as possible, we ought to consider whether these steps could be reversed, as shown in Figure 4.28.
 Explain why reversing them would be a bad idea by giving an example sequence of events where the reversed version malfunctions. - 4.3 Show how to change queuing mutexes to correspond with POSIX's mutex-type PTHREAD_MUTEX_RECURSIVE.
-You may add additional components to each mutex beyond the state, waiters, and spinlock. - 4.4 Explain why replacing notifyAll with notify is not safe in the BoundedBuffer class of Figure 4.17 on page 95.
+You may add additional components to each mutex beyond the state, waiters, and spinlock. - 4.4 Explain why replacing notifyAll by notify is not safe in the Bounded Buffer class of Figure 4.17 on page 119.
 Give a concrete sequence of events under which the modified version would misbehave. - 4.5 A semaphore can be used as a mutex.
 Does it correspond with the kind POSIX calls PTHREAD_MUTEX_ERROR_CHECK, PTHREAD_MUTEX_NORMAL, or PTHREAD_MUTEX_RECURSIVE?
 Justify your answer. - 4.6 State licensing rules require a child-care center to have no more than three infants present for each adult.
 You could enforce this rule using a semaphore to track the remaining capacity, that is, the number of additional infants that may be accepted.
-Each time an infant is about to enter, a down operation is done first, with an up when the infant leaves.
-Each time an adult enters, you do three up operations, with three down operations before the adult may leave. - (a) Although this system will enforce the state rules, it can create a problem when two adults try to leave.
-Explain what can go wrong, with a concrete scenario illustrating the problem. - (b) The difficulty you identified in the preceding subproblem can be remedied by using a mutex as well as the semaphore.
-Show how. - (c) Alternatively, you could abandon semaphores entirely and use a monitor with one or more condition variables.
-Show how. - 4.7 I illustrated deadlock detection using a transcript taken from an Oracle database (Figure 4.23, page 107).
-From that transcript you can tell that the locks are at the granularity of one per row, rather than one per table. - (a) What is the evidence for this assertion? - (b) Suppose the locking were done per table instead.
-Explain why no deadlock would have ensued. - (c) Even if locking were done per table, deadlock could still happen under other circumstances.
-Give an example.
+Each time an infant is about to enter, an acquire operation is done first, with a release when the infant leaves.
+Each time an adult enters, you do three release operations, with three acquire operations before the adult may leave.